Follow me on Instagram and Twitter for more fair food updates throughout the event.

 Apple fries.
 Similar to the Tasty Tom winners of 2013, the fried apple rings, these are strips of apple that have been flour-battered with cinnamon and sugar, fried and served with sauce. $6 at Fried What? near the Main Stage.

 Big Dog.
 The ultimate gotta-share-with-friends dish of the Arkansas State Fair, this two foot long, two and a half pound hot dog comes naked or dressed with everything you want, including chili, cheese, slaw, onions, cheese sauce, jalapenos, maybe even bacon.
 It's $15 plain, $18 with chili and cheese and $20 with the works.
 Also, if you want it with four drinks, it's $30.
-Find it at the Blue Moon Pavilion.
+Find it at Bud and Burgers (the old Blue Moon) near the Big Show Diner.

 Breakfast dogs.
 Pancake batter around sausage links, you'll find them at Chris' Jumbo Corndog in the Food Court, three for $5.

-Ozark Candies and Nuts introduces this new flavor, which pairs Buffalo seasoning with ranch dressing to create a savory snack.
+Ozark Candies and Nuts introduced this new flavor last year, which pairs Buffalo seasoning with ranch dressing to create a savory snack.
 Find it in the Hall of Industry.

 Burritos.
 Oversized burritos are available at the Big Show Diner.
 You can get bean ($3.50), beef ($4.50), supreme (S5.50) or chicken ($6.50).